by Deborah Tucker, MA, Licensed Marriage and Family Therapist, (#17142)

 Where can I learn more about EMDR?

 The EMDR Institute -- especially the General Information section.
 Therapists trained in Levels I and II can be found here.
 Deborah Tucker, MA, MFT is trained in EMDR Level I and Level II.
+Information especially for clients can be found here.

 The EMDR International Association -- the link goes to sections for the public, describing EMDR in detail.
 Therapists who have gone on to be certified in EMDR can be found here.
 Deborah Tucker, MA, MFT is pursuing EMDR certification.